 - Program Leader in "Manufacturing Information Systems" of the CRC for Intelligent Manufacturing Systems and Technologies.
 1999 – 2005

-- Production line design for wheelbarrow assembly.
-Funded by: Innovation Connections Grant 2016 from (2016 to 2016)
+- Reducing production costs for standard roller blinds.
+Funded by: Innovation Connections Grant 2017 from (2017 to 2018)